makrai/notes/goddard94-sem-lex-univ.md

   the decomposition of numerous lexical items involving the notions of parts and kinds, and for some grammatical phenomena such as switch-reference
 * we have negation
-* All the determiner-like and quantifier-like elements in this grouping can .. be combinable with the substantives SOMEONE, SOMETHING and PEOPLE,
+* All the determiner-like and quantifier-like elements in this grouping can be combinable with the substantives SOMEONE, SOMETHING and PEOPLE
   * other 'complex substantives'  like 'the same person', 'two people', 'the same two people', 'these two people', and so on in many languages, are normally realised as 'third-person pronouns'